UDOOboard/Neo-Docs/docs/09_Serial_Libraries/04_PHP_Serial_Libraries.md

-PHP Serial Libraries for UDOO DUAL/QUAD
+PHP Serial Libraries for UDOO NEO
 --------

 This file describes how to run the PHP examples contained in this folder.